Last Updated: May 2026

 No. Both are for short-stay visits only — tourism, business meetings, conferences, and similar purposes.
 For work, you need a work visa or residence permit from the specific country.

 This guide is for informational purposes only and does not constitute legal or immigration advice.
 Requirements vary by nationality and can change.
 Always verify with official sources before traveling.
-Last updated: March 2026.
+This page contains affiliate links.
+If you purchase through our links, we may earn a commission at no extra cost to you.
+See our privacy policy for details.